PhrozenByte/phpunit-array-asserts/README.md

 The [`AssociativeArray` constraint](https://github.com/PhrozenByte/phpunit-array-asserts/blob/master/src/Constraint/AssociativeArray.php) asserts that a value is an associative array matching a given structure and that the array's items pass other constraints.

 Any native array and `ArrayAccess` object is considered an associative array, no matter which keys they use.
 However, the array's items are applied to the matching constraint (parameter `$consotraints`).
 By default, missing items will fail the constraint (parameter `$allowMissing`, defaults to `false`).
 Additional items will be ignored by default (parameter `$allowAdditional`, defaults to `true`).
 If you want the constraint to fail when additional items exist, set this option to `true`, however, please note that this works for native arrays only.
 The expected keys and constraints to apply, as well as whether missing and/or additional items should fail the constraint, are passed in the constructor.
+Constraints can either be arbitrary `Constraint` instances (e.g. `PHPUnit\Framework\Constraint\StringContains`), or any static value, requiring exact matches of the values.

 The `ArrayAssertsTrait` trait exposes two public methods for the `AssociativeArray` constraint: Use `ArrayAssertsTrait::assertAssociativeArray()` to perform an assertion, and `ArrayAssertsTrait::associativeArray()` to create a new instance of the `AssociativeArray` constraint.